-If you’re renting a room in your own home you presumably still need photos of communal areas etc, so this is the same as shooting a one bedroom apartment.
+If you’re renting a room in your own home you still need photos of communal areas and exterior, so this is the same as shooting a one bedroom apartment.
 If you really only need fifteen photos I can do that for £75.

 How many photos do I need for my listing?

 AirBnB specify a maximum of 25 photos per listing in their photography guidelines.
 It seems sensible to keep within the recommended amount unless you have a larger property with several bedrooms.
 If your apartment needs more pictures vertical photos can be combined into diptychs.

 Do I (the owner) need to be there to supervise?

 No, I’m quite happy to do the work on my own if you send me the entrance code.
 Most of the flats I have shot were done without the owner present.
 This is helpful for me because it can allow more time.

 That said, if you would prefer to be there it’s great to have your input.
 I appreciate that sometimes owners like to be there to make sure everything goes smoothly.
 Please feel free to bring your laptop or watch TV if you just want to be present to oversee the process.

 Can I use the photos for other portals such as Booking.com?

 Yes, you are welcome to use the photos for anything you like except selling them.
 Copyright always belongs to the photographer (i.e. me) unless by prior arrangement.
 In practise this doesn’t really matter, as the photos are usually only useful to the property owner (i.e. you) and therefore unlikely to have any commercial value.
 If your architect / builder / interior designer / anyone else would like to use the photos please put them in touch with me directly to arrange a license fee.